XXIX/ampal-docs/_posts/2015-05-12-collections.md

 ### Creating a new Collection and Collection Product
 1. Create a Collection
-2. Take note of the handle e.g. `ss2015`
-3. Save the Collection
+2. Save the Collection
-4. Create a Product
+3. Create a Product
-5. Set the template of the Product to `product.collection`
+4. Set the template of the Product to `product.collection`
-6. Add the Product to the Collection
+5. Add the Product to the Collection
-7. Go to Online Store/Navigation/Collections
+6. Go to Online Store/Navigation/Collections
-8. In the Links section, click Add another link
+7. In the Links section, click Add another link
-9. Enter the collection name, select Links to...
+8. Enter the collection name, select Links to...
 Collection, and select the corresponding collection
-10. Hit Save!
+9. Hit Save!

 ## Collection Listing